JaredFenster/JaredFenster.github.io/README.md

 This is my portfolio website.
-Almost entirely coded by ChatGPT :)
+Almost entirely programmed by ChatGPT :)